davidmaillo/instagram-images-download-extension/README.md

 ----------
 # ALERT: DEPRECATED REPOSITORY!!
 New versions for Instant Downloader will be available in Chrome Store, but they're not pushed to Github anymore.
+This tool is very small and use Git for this project only adds a bunch of pointless extra work :)

 <hr>